ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/basic-usage/create-and-use-a-container.md

 // container.RegisterType<IMyGeneric<IEnumerable<>>();
 ```

-> [!NOTE]
-> This overview has only covered setting up a registration for a constructor-injected type, there are
+This overview has only covered setting up a registration for a constructor-injected type, there are
-> many other types of registration that can be created - in different ways - and constructor injection
+many other types of registration that can be created - in different ways - and constructor injection
-> itself has multiple alternative behaviours associated with it, too.
+itself has multiple alternative behaviours associated with it, too.
 These will be introduced as we
-> progress further through the documentation.
+progress further through the documentation.

 ## Resolving services